 If you do have symptoms, they may appear right away, or they might not show up for weeks or even months.
 They might come and go.
 Even if the symptoms disappear, you may still have an STI.

 If you’ve had unprotected sex, have a new partner (or more than one partner), or for any reason are worried you have been exposed to an STI, talk to your healthcare provider about getting tested.
 Learn more about testing here.

 How can I protect myself from STIs

 There are lots of ways to reduce your risk of getting a sexually transmitted infection (STI).
 Of course, the best way to avoid STIs and unwanted pregnancy is not to have sex.
-For those who do chose to become sexually active, though, there are ways you can help reduce your risk of contracting an STI.
+For those who do choose to become sexually active, though, there are ways you can help reduce your risk of contracting an STI.
 Learn more here.